Odianosen25/Monitor-App/README.md

     - Binary sensors for when everyone is in `binary_sensor.everyone_home`, when everyone is out `binary_sensor.everyone_not_home`.
 These sensors are set to ON or OFF  depending on declared users in the apps.yaml file users_sensors are in or out.
 If some are in and some out, both will be OFF, but another sensor `binary_sensor.somebody_is_home` can be used.
 This is handy for other automation rules.
 - If a device is seen to be below the configured minimum confidence minimum_confidence level across all locations which defaults to 90,   a configurable not_home_timeout is ran before declaring the user device is not home in HA using the binary sensor generated for that     device.
 - When one of the declared gateway_sensors in the apps.yaml is opened, based on who is in the house it will send a scan instruction to     the monitor system.
 - Before sending the scan instruction, it first checks for if the system is busy scanning.
 With the new upgrade to the script, this is     not really needed.
-But if the user was to activate `PREF_MQTT_REPORT_SCAN_MESSAGES` to `true` in prefs, it can still use it
+But (though prefered) if the user was to activate `PREF_MQTT_REPORT_SCAN_MESSAGES` to `true` in preferences, it can still use it

 Added to the above, the App does the following:
 -----------------------------------------------